-ZBook is an online tool to keep Project Records that you can access on any device with internet connection.
-ZBook files are identical to the Form Fillable Files.
+ZBooks is an online tool to keep Project Records that you can access on any device with internet connection.
+ZBooks files are identical to the Form Fillable Files.
 If using this option, you will still need to print them out and turn them in as a book.

 The Permanent Record is included in ZBooks.
 If you choose to keep records with ZBooks, do not feel like you have to transfer over all of your previous years' activities into the online Permanent Record.
 Start with this year and attach it to your previous document.

 To access the online record books, please visit ZBooks here.

 These help links will get you started, as will the video tutorials below:

 - Account Registration Instructions